Bfgeshka/vkgrab/README.md

 ## windows
 1. For windows at first you should [download cygwin](https://cygwin.com/install.html).
-2. Choose any repository mirror and continue to choosing packages.
+2. Pick any repository mirror and continue to packages.
 Be sure you've chosen **libcurl4, libcurl-devel, wget, cygwin32-gcc-core, gcc-core, git, make, nano**.
 Let cygwin installer download it's dependencies aswell.
 3. Launch cygwin console via desktop link or any other way.
 4. Install jansson.
-Jansson is not presented in cygwin repositories, so you'll have to compile it by yourself.
-Just copy/paste this sequence:
+Jansson is not presented in cygwin repositories, so you have to compile it by yourself.
+Just copy/paste this sequence (use shift+insert in terminal):
   ```
   wget http://www.digip.org/jansson/releases/jansson-2.7.tar.gz